bergsans/tiny-haskell-and-typescript-game/haskell-game/README.md

 # Installation

 I use stack.
-Use `stack build` and then `stack exec haskell-game-exe` to try.
+Use `stack build` and then `stack exec haskell-game-exe` to try the game.